anatman-org/prime/README.txt

   "what's that?"
   she sounds excited

-"It's kind of this magical land for cat2 where people go to just work on advanced ideas i'm not sure anyone in my rank or grade even know
+"It's kind of this magical land for Seconds where people go to just work on advanced ideas i'm not sure anyone in my rank or grade even know
+  ...
 not even my super"

   "that sounds like an adventure!"